aws-samples/data-perimeter-policy-examples/service_control_policies/README.md

 * [resource_perimeter_policy](resource_perimeter_policy.json) – Enforces resource perimeter controls on all principals within your Organizations organization.
 * [network_perimeter_policy](network_perimeter_policy.json) – Enforces network perimeter controls on IAM principals tagged with the `data-perimeter-include` tag set to `true`.
 * [network_perimeter_ec2_policy](network_perimeter_ec2_policy.json) – Enforces network perimeter controls on service roles used by Amazon EC2 instances.
-* [data_perimeter_governance_policy](data_perimeter_governance_policy.json) – Includes a statement to secure tags that are used for authorization controls.
-This SCP also includes statements that should be included in your data perimeter to account for specific data access patterns that are not covered by primary data perimeter controls.
+* [data_perimeter_governance_policy_1](data_perimeter_governance_policy_1.json) and [data_perimeter_governance_policy_2](data_perimeter_governance_policy_2.json) – Include statements to secure tags that are used for authorization controls.
+These SCPs also include statements that should be included in your data perimeter to account for specific data access patterns that are not covered by primary data perimeter controls.

 Note that the SCP examples in this repository use a [deny list strategy](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_manage_policies_scps_strategies.html), which means that you also need a FullAWSAccess policy or other policy attached to your AWS Organizations organization entities to allow actions.
 You still also need to grant appropriate permissions to your principals by using identity-based or resource-based policies.